Covid deaths hit Irish-owned nursing home giant Barchester

 Group owned by three Irish billionaires updates on Covid as it reports 25% rise in profit

+UK-based Barchester Healthcare is among the top four long-term care providers in the UK with in excess of 12,000 registered beds across more than 200 sites

-The nursing home group owned by three Irish billionaires has described lower occupancy rates due to a higher than normal death rate from Covid-19 as an “adverse headwind” on the business’s outlook.
+A nursing home group owned by three Irish billionaires has described lower occupancy rates due to a higher than normal death rate from Covid-19 as an “adverse head-wind” on the business’s outlook.

 UK-based Barchester Healthcare is owned by Dermot Desmond, JP McManus and John Magnier.
 It is among the top four long-term care providers in the UK with in excess of 12,000 registered beds across more than 200 sites, with a focus on London and the southeast.